(503) 841-5840 [email protected]

 Retirement planning capabilities is probably my favorite perk that locum tenens doctors have.
 As an independent contractor, you are your own employer.
 This means, you get to decide what “employer” benefits you have and how you want to structure your “employer-sponsored” retirement plan.

-Many of you are aware that the maximum amount you can contribute from your salary to a 401(k) or 403(b) as an employee is $22,500 in 2023.
+Many of you are aware that the maximum amount you can contribute from your salary to a 401(k) or 403(b) as an employee is $23,000 in 2024 (increasing to $23,500 in 2025).
 If you age 50+ you can add another $7,500.
-However, the maximum amount that can actually go into those plans is $66,000 this year (not including the extra catch-up contributions available if over age 50).
+However, the maximum amount that can actually go into those plans is $69,000 this year (not including the extra catch-up contributions available if over age 50).
 As a refresher on retirement plans for doctors, please visit our other blog post detailing the retirement plan options many physicians have access to.

 Without getting too far into the weeds, most locums doctors who earn over $300,000 per year will be able to get pretty close to that if they can’t max it out.